skip-mev/vote-ext-oracle-demo/README.md

 In the context of an Oracle, this is where the application would verify another validator's computed oracle prices and compare the results to what it computed in `ExtendVote`.
-Recall, CometBFT will call `VerifyVoteExtension` for every single pre-commit it receives.
+Recall, CometBFT will call `VerifyVoteExtension` for every single pre-commit it receives (but never for its own).
 Verification of another validator's prices might include ensuring the price for each supported currency pair is within a certain threshold to its own and that no unsupported currency pairs are included.

 ## PrepareProposal